BlueRidgeLabs/patterns/README.md

 -------

 Main development occurs in the development branch.
 HEAD on production is always ready to be released. staging is, well, staging.
 New features are created in topic branches, and then merged to development via pull requests.
 Candidate releases are tagged from development and deployed to staging, tested, then merged into the production and deployed.

+We use Github Actions for continuous integration testing and linting.
+see: `.github/workflows` for details.

 Development workflow:
 Install mysql & redis